At TFX we've been doing taxes for U.S. expats for over 25 years

 For example - if you miscalculate and pay too much (by not using all available exclusions and deductions) the government will happily keep the money.
 Otherwise if you make a procedural mistake and improperly fill out a form (we're not even talking about an actual tax underpayment) the IRS will annul your expat deductions, add fees/interest on your return and demand that you pay extra taxes.

 Therefore as an expat American it is equally dangerous to fall on either side of filing a 100% correct tax return.
-The risks you face are twofold:

 Just like the Goldilocks needed to sleep in the right bed (not too big or too small) - your expat tax return must be 100% correct.